cmu-phil/tetrad/README.md

 Here is the web page for the [Center for Causal Discovery](https://www.ccd.pitt.edu/), which also supports the latest version of Tetrad and Causal Command.

-All of our code is public and we welcome suggestions, especially suggestions that improve clarity or performance of our code.

 ## Setting up Java

 For setting up Java, see our [Wiki article on the topic](https://github.com/cmu-phil/tetrad/wiki/Setting-up-Java:-Tutorial-for-Newbies-and-Experts-Alike).